Honey Butter Pumpkin Dinner Rolls

 For the honey butter:

 - 2 Tbsp unsalted butter, melted

 - 2 Tbsp honey

 - Add milk to a 2-cup microwave-safe measuring cup, or microwave-safe bowl.
 Add butter and heat on high power to melt butter, about 45 seconds.
 Stir until butter has melted smoothly into the milk.

 - Add the egg, pumpkin puree, and whisk to combine.

-- To the bowl of a stand mixer fitted with the dough hook or large mixing bowl for hand kneading, add the remaining dough ingredients, thorough optional salt.
+- To the bowl of a stand mixer fitted with the dough hook, or large mixing bowl (for hand kneading), add the remaining dough ingredients.
+Stir to combine.

 - Pour wet pumpkin-milk mixture over the dry ingredients.

 - Turn mixer to low speed, and knead for 5 to 8 minutes, or until dough is smooth and has come together.
 This is not a sticky dough; if your dough is sticky, tacky, or gloppy, add additional flour, 1 tablespoon at a time, until dough is no longer sticky.

 - Turn dough out into a mixing bowl that's been lightly sprayed with cooking spray.
 Flip dough over once so both sides are lightly greased, and cover bowl with plastic wrap.

 - Place bowl in a warm, draft-free environment until dough has nearly doubled in size, about 45 to 60 minutes.
 Do not go by time elapsed on the clock.
 Wait until dough has nearly doubled in size, and if it takes longer than an hour, that's fine.

 - Punch dough down and turn it out onto a nonstick surface.
 Spray your counter with cooking spray or lightly dust with flour.